OiSleksey/openAi-node-react/README.md

 ### `npm run server`

-Runs the localhost server and handle Open-AI API request Open [http://localhost:3005](http://localhost:3005) to view it in your browser.
+Runs the localhost server and handle Open-AI API request Open [http://localhost:4001](http://localhost:4001) to view it in your browser.

-### `npm run live`

-Runs simultaneously commands "server" + "start" \
-Provided via lib "concurrently" \
-You can find more about it [npmjs.com/package/concurrently](https://www.npmjs.com/package/concurrently)